Things You Can’t Miss in Fox Glacier!

 Gillespies Beach offers a number of walks with views of the Southern Alps behind and the Tasman Sea in front, as well as mining tunnels and even a tramping track to the next beach over with a seal colony.
 However, to keep things simple, ending your day at Gillespies Beach watching the sun go down is something not to be missed while in Fox Glacier!

-Location: Gillespies Beach is 21km from Fox Glacier town.
-Head west along Cook Flat Road for 8km.
+Location: Gillespies Beach is 21km (13 miles) from Fox Glacier town.
+Head west along Cook Flat Road for 8km (5 miles).
 Turn off to Gillespies Beach Road and follow for 11km to the end.